ShoheiOchi/IntelliProfiler/README.md

-## IntelliProfiler: A software tool for multi-animal behavioral analysis using R and Python
+## IntelliProfiler: A research workflow for multi-animal behavioral analysis using R and Python

-This repository provides the source code for **IntelliProfiler**, a software tool for analyzing locomotor activity and social proximity in group-housed mice.
-Developed in R and Python, IntelliProfiler processes positional data acquired from an external high-resolution home-cage RFID system (eeeHive2D, Lipp et al., 2024) and generates automated, quantitative behavioral metrics and visualizations.
+This repository provides the source code for **IntelliProfiler**, a research workflow consisting of R and Python scripts for analyzing locomotor activity and social proximity in group-housed mice.
+IntelliProfiler processes positional data acquired from a commercially available high-resolution RFID floor plate (eeeHive2D, Phenovance LLC, Japan; Lipp et al., 2024) and is not validated with other hardware configurations.
+A workflow generates automated, quantitative behavioral metrics and visualizations.

-> ⚠️ **Note**: IntelliProfiler is a software pipeline.
-It does not include any hardware components such as RFID sensor arrays.
+> ⚠️ **Note**: IntelliProfiler is a research workflow.
+It does not include or control any RFID hardware components.
 Users must obtain compatible RFID tracking systems (e.g., eeeHive2D) separately.

-**Details of the IntelliProfiler tool are described in the following preprint:**
+**Details of the IntelliProfiler workflow are described in the following preprint:**
 [_IntelliProfiler: a novel software pipeline for analyzing multiple animals with a high-resolution home-cage RFID system_](https://www.biorxiv.org/content/10.1101/2024.10.23.619967v2)
 🧾 bioRxiv Preprint (2025)